MerginMaps/docs/src/tutorials/creating-a-project-in-qgis/index.md

 [[toc]]

 In earlier tutorials you created a new survey project from within <MobileAppName />.
-That was a very fast (albeit limited) way of creating a <MainPlatformName /> project.
+That was a very fast (albeit limited) way of creating a <MainPlatformNameLink /> project.

 In this tutorial you will create a new project for surveying trees and hedges using QGIS.